How To Change Careers When You Don’t Know What To Do!

 • Did you update your social media profile on Linkedin?

 Don’t let information overload give you analysis paralysis.
-It’s more important to get things moving because your path may not be linear, but rather, one big zig-zag like mine was.
+It’s more important to get things moving because your path may not be linear but rather one big zig-zag like mine was.

-Other things to consider
+Other things to consider if you’re wondering how to change careers

-Good Luck and stay strong.
+Good Luck, and stay strong.

 Related Articles you might like